georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 with powdery mildew.
 The app is capable of predicting on new image data of a given cherry leaf is healthy or infected.

-This project aim is to create a **Predictive Analytics Machine Learning Tool** that can rapidly and accurately determine whteher an uploaded image of a cherry leaf is a healthy leaf, or one infected with the Powdery Mildew Disease, which is harmful to plants.
+The project aim is to create a **Predictive Analytics Machine Learning Tool** that can rapidly and accurately determine whteher an uploaded image of a cherry leaf is a healthy leaf, or one infected with the Powdery Mildew Disease, which is harmful to plants.
 The prupose of this is to aid the client in limiting their losses as a busienss that relies heavily on cherry leaves as a product for revenue.

 The app has been built using an ML model based on a supervised learning and single-label binary classification.
 The output is to predict a result, on whether a cherry leaf is healthy or infected witu powdery mildew.